Philippe Samyn: 21st century

-Projects continued to flow both in Belgium and abroad, offering opportunities to apply his theoretical findings.
-His practice became increasingly free, embracing its uniqueness: the "Samyn way" asserted itself.
-It's not about a style but a constructive approach based on a thorough analysis of all construction parameters to substantiate his choices.
-There are no gratuitous gestures.
-Architecture results from the most precise alignment of genius loci, energy, material, function, durability, aesthetics, and humanism.
-All the engineer's tools are put at the service of the art of building.
+The firm continued to manage projects in Belgium and internationally, applying the theoretical frameworks developed in Samyn’s research.
+The practice emphasizes a constructive approach based on an analysis of construction parameters rather than a specific aesthetic style.
+This methodology integrates site-specific factors (genius loci), energy efficiency, material usage, and durability.
+The firm utilizes engineering-based tools to inform the design and functional requirements of the building process.

 The year 2000 is marked by the development of the roof covering for the Leuven station.

 In 2005, another turning point occurred in the builder's career: the Samyn and Partners association, Studio Valle Progettazioni, and Buro Happold won an international competition for the construction of the headquarters of the European Council and the Council of the European Union in Brussels, named "Europa."
 Samyn and Partners assumed the role of the "lead and design partner" and handled engineering through its subsidiaries.
 Europa was a pinnacle in Samyn and Partners history, the result of many years of previous research.
 Several recurring elements from the architect's work were present: the use of recycled materials (all wooden frames), photovoltaic panels, double skin, geometric exploration, collaboration with an artist (Georges Meurant, colourist painter), play with opacity and transparency, porous architecture allowing visual appropriation by all.
 The international dimension of the firm was confirmed with commissions in Russia, Italy, Finland, China, and more.

-His dual roles as architect and engineer, along with a proven practice of efficiency, led to his appointment for the structure and envelope of the Belgian station Princess Elizabeth in Antarctica (2007-2008), where errors were unthinkable.
-He designed a perfectly insulated wooden box covered with a steel shell, perched on steel pilings to prevent snow accumulation on the walls.

 In 2010, the construction of the AGC Glass Europe headquarters in Louvain-la-Neuve provided an opportunity to implement the system of sintered glass louvers with alternating bands.
 Perpendicular to the sun, they allowed for both solar protection and a source of natural light.
 He had previously invented a similar process for the unrealized project of ENI's new headquarters in Rome in 1998.

 Also in 2010, following his meeting with Chinese architect Wang Shu during the Global Award for Sustainable Architecture ceremony where Philippe Samyn was honoured, he received several commissions in China.
 Among them was a cultural café in Lujiazhi (Zoushan) inaugurated in 2018.

-In 2012, in the project of the Charleroi Fire Brigade barracks (2012-2016), he used perforated sheet metal for the first time to resist shear forces, following numerous tests to determine the material's resistance to different types of loads.
+In 2012, in the project of the Charleroi Fire Brigade barracks (2012–2016), he used perforated sheet metal for the first time to resist shear forces, following numerous tests to determine the material's resistance to different types of loads.
 The profiled galvanized steel sheet was also used on the façade of this circular building.

+Death

+Samyn died on 24 May 2026, at the age of 77.